-Challenges and key actions Short-term (2023-25) Government Environmental integrity of mechanisms Financials Medium-term (2026-30) (continued) Long-term (2031-) Companies Key actions to mitigate challenges Actor(s) Time 'High guality' Support and accelerate initiatives to develop high-integrity carbon and biodiversity markets m offset/credits Push for agreement on robust new carbon market mechanisms in Article 6 negotiations and accelerate roll-out Adhere to, promote and eventually enforce the mitigation hierarchy by prioritizing purchase of credits and then avoidance, î. minimization and restoration of negative biodiversity impacts before offsetting.
-Developing countries and DFIs to support emerging economies in this area Implement biodiversity credit programs and incentives to promote high-quality offset purchases Allocate a growing share of offset purchases to high-quality units and credits £. Î Require project developers to undertake long-term monitoring and reporting on carbon and biodiversity projects, to ensure credibility, and establish a recourse mechanism Participate in, and follow the guidance of, the Science Based Targets Network in devising measurable, actionable and time-Science-based iii ch bound nature-related targets, such as the goals in the Terra Carta charter targets for nature Devise plans to meet these targets, including interim targets for deforestation, land and freshwater use and ecosystem integrity (if applicable), starting with companies in the AFOLU sector Back initiatives to define "green washing" and "sustainable investment", to mitigate criticism and lack of credibility.
-See also: Sustainable Actions to facilitate integration into decision making finance Scale up issuance of sustainable/green bonds and loans and debt-for-nature swaps Set aside certain share of funding or proceeds from green/sustainability bonds, loans and swaps to spend on biodiversity projects
+Challenges and key actions Short-term (2023-25) Government Environmental integrity of mechanisms Financials Medium-term (2026-30) (continued) Long-term (2031-) Companies Key actions to mitigate challenges Actor(s) Time 'High-Support and accelerate initiatives to develop high-integrity carbon and biodiversity markets m quality' Push for agreement on robust new carbon market mechanisms in Article 6 negotiations and accelerate roll-out offset/ credits Adhere to, promote and eventually enforce the mitigation hierarchy by prioritizing purchase of credits and then avoidance, Î minimization and restoration of negative biodiversity impacts before offsetting.
+Developing countries and DFIs to support emerging economies in this area Implement biodiversity credit programs and incentives to promote high-quality offset purchases Allocate a growing share of offset purchases to high-quality units and credits Î Require project developers to undertake long-term monitoring and reporting on carbon and biodiversity projects, to ensure credibility, and establish a recourse mechanism Participate in, and follow the guidance of, the Science Based Targets Network in devising measurable, actionable and time-bound Sciencenature-related targets, such as the goals in the Terra Carta charter based targets for Devise plans to meet these targets, including interim targets for deforestation, land and freshwater use and ecosystem integrity (if m fr nature applicable), starting with companies in the AFOLU sector Back initiatives to define "green washing" and "sustainable investment", to mitigate criticism and lack of credibility.
+See also: Sustainable Actions to facilitate integration into decision making finance Scale up issuance of sustainable/green bonds and loans and debt-for-nature swaps Set aside certain share of funding or proceeds from green/sustainability bonds, loans and swaps to spend on biodiversity projects â î